 Andrew Bongjune Choi

-I am a PhD candidate at Department of Economics, University of Chicago.
+I am a postdoctoral fellow at University of Michigan.

-I work on microeconomic theory, including mechanism design, information design, and matching.
+I work on microeconomic theory, including dynamic mechanism design and information.

 Contact Details